professorkalim/stats22-23/multiple_regression.md

 summary(m_age_adjusted)
 ```

-Can you build a model that adjusts for age and exercise level?
+**Question 5:** Can you build a model that adjusts for age and exercise level?
 How would you interpret this model?

 # 3. Surviving the Titanic